Is "My Favorite New Movie" My Favorite Movie? Probing the Understanding of Recursive Noun Phrases: Is RNPC useful for downstream tasks?

 \section{Is RNPC useful for downstream tasks?}

-After investigating what models can learn from our tasks, we then address question (d): how can such knowledge benefit downstream tasks?
-We choose the task of detecting harmful content \cite{banko-etal-2020-unified} (or Harm Detection) for extrinsic evaluation.
-Concretely, we consider the scenario where a user interacts with a task-oriented agent like Siri or Alexa, and the agent needs to determine whether the involved activity in the user query is potentially harmful.\footnote{The definition of ``harm'' can be user-dependent.
-Here, we consider an activity to be harmful if it may cause pain, physical injury, or be illegal for \textbf{minors}.} We choose this task because many false positives come from recursive NPs.
+We finally address question (d): How can such knowledge benefit downstream tasks?
+We choose the task of Harm Detection \cite{banko-etal-2020-unified} for extrinsic evaluation.
+Concretely, we consider the scenario where a user interacts with a task-oriented agent like Siri or Alexa, and the agent needs to determine whether the involved activity in the user query is potentially harmful.
+The definition of ``harm'' can be user-dependent.
+Here, we consider an activity to be harmful if it may cause pain, physical injury, or be illegal for \textbf{minors}.
+We choose this task because many false positives come from recursive NPs.
 For example, \textit{how to make a homemade bomb} is obviously \texttt{harmful} while \textit{how to make a homemade bath bomb} is \texttt{harmless}.

-We collect a small test set from wikiHow,\footnote{\url{wikihow.com}} a website of how-to articles.
-The title of each article is considered a \textit{query} (e.g. \textit{how to make a cake}).
+We collect a small test set from wikiHow, a website of how-to articles.
+Each article title is considered a query (e.g., \textit{how to make a cake}).
 Then, we compile a list of 74 keywords about harmful entities (e.g., \textit{bomb}, \textit{fire}, \textit{drugs}), only 12 of which occur in RNPC.
-We match wikiHow queries containing at least an NP with one of the 74 keyword as the head noun, and sample a small subset for manual annotation.
-Each query is labeled as \texttt{harmful} or \texttt{harmless}, depending on whether it involves a harmful activity defined above.
-After removing ambiguous queries and re-balancing the dataset, we obtain 170 queries, with a 1:1 positive/negative ratio.\footnote{Sample data and the keyword list can be found in the Supplementary Materials.}
+We then select wikiHow queries containing at least an NP with one of the 74 keywords as the head noun, and sample a small subset for manual annotation.
+Each query is labeled as \texttt{harmful} or \texttt{harmless}, depending on whether it involves a harmful activity as defined above.
+After data cleaning and re-balancing, we obtain 170 queries, with a 1:1 positive/negative ratio.